Long March 8: CZ-8A variant

 An upgraded version of the Long March 8, the Long March 8A (长征八号甲运载火箭), has successfully debuted on February 11, 2025 with increased capability of up to 7 tonnes to a 700 km altitude sun-synchronous orbit.

-It implements a larger 3.35 meters diameter liquid hydrogen/liquid oxygen second stage, coupled with 2 upgraded version of the YF-75D engines (known as the YF-75H) with increased thrust to 10 tonnes each through measures such as increased turbopump speeds.
+Its hydrolox 2nd stage has a larger diameter (to match the 3.35 meters diameter core stage), and has 2 upgraded versions of the YF-75D engines (known as the YF-75H) with increased thrust to 10 tonnes each through measures such as increased turbopump speeds.

+According to a public announcement published by China's bureau of procurement on its information platform in June 2026, the China Academy of Sciences has applied for the single-source procurement of a Long March launch vehicle to launch the Enhanced X-ray Timing and Polarimetry Observatory (liekly for a Long March 8A to launch in 2030).
+The prospective contract amount is for 245.2 million RMB (about $36.1 million at 2026 exchange rate).

 The Long March 8A can also use a larger 5.2 meters diameter payload fairing.